Anxiety is not just fear.

 You or your loved one is not alone. . .Today more than 40 million adults in America suffer from anxiety – roughly 18 % and climbing.
 It is the most common mental illness in the United States.
 In addition, anxiety disorders affect 25% of children between 13 and 18 years old and studies have shown that the rate is higher in girls, especially in the last 5 years.

 The most common types of anxiety are:

-Generalised anxiety disorder (GAD) A person feels anxious on most days, worrying about many different things.
+Generalized anxiety disorder (GAD) A person feels anxious on most days, worrying about many different things.

-Obsessive compulsive disorder (OCD).
+Obsessive-compulsive disorder (OCD).